 Claypath – site of the Clayport Gate

-From the Sands a road called Providence Row leads up a bank to adjoin the ancient street of Claypath known in times past as Clay Peth meaning Clay Hill.
-To the east Claypath becomes Gilesgate with their boundaries marked by a vennel called Tinkler’s Lane.
-To the west Claypath formerly joined the Market Place near St Nicholas Church but was cut off by modern road developments in the 1960s and 70s.
+From the Sands a road called Providence Row leads up a bank to adjoin the ancient street of Claypath known in times past as ‘Clay Peth’ meaning Clay Hill.
+To the east Claypath becomes Gilesgate with their boundaries marked by a ‘vennel’ (vennel is the Durham word for an alleyway) called Tinkler’s Lane.
+To the west Claypath formerly joined the market place near St Nicholas Church but was cut off by modern road developments in the 1960s and 70s.

 Adjoining the gate were walls which extended south towards Elvet Bridge and north along the back of St Nicholas church towards the river.
-Behind St Nicholas church the city walls ran adjacent to a 16th century house called New Place or New Palace which lay somewhere behind the Town Hall in the Market Place.
-The Palace was a town house belonging to the Neville family of Raby Castle who were the most powerful barons in the County of Durham.
+Behind St Nicholas church the city walls ran adjacent to a 16th century house called New Place or New Palace which lay somewhere behind the Town Hall in the market place.
+The Palace was a town house belonging to the Neville family of Raby Castle and Brancepeth Castle who were the most powerful barons in the County of Durham.

 Carpets and Cloth Workers

 From St Nicholas Church the old walls of Durham City ran south down to the River Wear where a ford once crossed to Framwellgate.
-Here (once again in the vicinity of the Ice Rink) a road called Walkergate passed though the wall by a small gateway called the Walkergate Postern.
+Here a road called Walkergate passed though the wall by a small gateway called the Walkergate Postern.
 Walkergate anciently meant the Cloth worker’s street and their trade seems to have traditionally existed in this area.

 For a time in the early seventeenth century the old house called New Place was used as a woollen factory.
 Unfortunately the business failed, as did a second attempt to establish the trade a little later.